sider/sider-docs/docs/enterprise/containers.md

 ```

 Set up `cron` job or anything else to run the batch job every day.
 We recommend running the batch job during after hours, when no one is actively using Sider for performance reasons.

+## Runners - invoked by `sideci_worker`

+`sideci_worker` creates containers that perform analyses, we call them **Runners**.
+Runners are important for Sider because they are responsible for analyzing your source code.
+Performance issues would be caused by runners because they heavily use computer resources,
+so consider [Scaling](./scaling.md) if such problems happen.